JuliaTagBot/DatasToolbox/README.md

 Uses the supplied prediction function `predict` to generate a sequence of length `seq_length`.
 The sequence uses the end of the training dataset as initial input.

 Note that this only makes sense when the output columns are a subset of the input columns.
-Each row of the sequence output matrix will have the same columns as the input matrix.

 If a function returning a dictionary or a dictionary of functions `newcol_func` is supplied, every time a new row of the input is generated, it will have columns specified by  `newcol_func`.
 The dictionary should have keys equal to the column numbers of columns in the input matrix and values equal to functions that take a `Vector` (the previous input row) and output a new value for the column number given by the key.
 The column numbers correspond to the index of the column in the specified input columns.